pachyderm/pachyderm/doc/docs/deploy-manage/manage/use-transactions-to-run-multiple-commands.md

            },
     ```

+After you start a transaction, you can add supported commands to it, such
+as create a repo, create a branch, and so on.
+You can also start a commit
+within a transaction.
+If you close a transaction before you close a commit,
+the commands that you have specified inside the transaction and inside the
+commit will not be applied until you close that commit.

 To finish a transaction, run:

 ```bash
 $ pachctl finsh transaction
 Completed transaction with 1 requests: 7a81eab5-e6c6-430a-a5c0-1deb06852ca5
 ```

+If you have opened a commit within the transaction, you can apply
+all the operations that are not supported by transactions, such as
+`pachctl put file` within that commit.
+Then, the operations are applied
+in one job after you close the commit.

 ## Other Transaction Commands